 - Arabic (adj.)

-- early 14c., from Old French Arabique (13c.), from Latin Arabicus "Arabic" (see Arab).
+- "belonging to Arabia," early 14c., from Old French arabique (13c.) and directly from Latin Arabicus "Arabic" (see Arab).
 Old English used Arabisc "Arabish."
-Originally in reference to gum arabic; noun meaning "Arabic language" is from late 14c.
+Originally in reference to gum arabic.
+The noun meaning "Arabic language" (a Semitic tongue, the language of the Arabs and the Quran) is from late 14c.